When Do You Need a Financial Advisor?

 from another company’s plan.
 If yours does, you can combine your retirement savings, making the whole thing easier to manage.
 In this scenario, too, your funds can continue growing with taxes deferred.

 In truth, cashing out is an option as well, though this may not be a good idea since there can be a minefield of consequences awaiting you at that point.
-For instance, if you are younger than age 59½, your withdrawn money immediately becomes liable to normal taxes and 10% early withdrawal penalty.
+For instance, if you are younger than age 59½, your withdrawn money immediately becomes liable to normal taxes and a 10% early withdrawal penalty.
 The only exception to this is if you were 55 or older—but not yet 59½ when you ended working for your former employer (though it does not cover assets you have rolled over into an IRA).

 Unless you know the U.S. tax code well enough to find none of this confusing, we stand by our belief that you are profoundly better off (already) working with a financial advisor whenever you leave a job.